pretix/pretix/doc/user/events/widget.rst

   naming scheme such as ``name-title`` or ``name-given-name`` (see above). ``country`` expects a two-character country code.

+* If ``data-fix="true"`` is given, the user will not be able to change the other given values later.
+This currently only works for the order email address as well as the invoice address.
+Attendee-level fields and questions can always be modified.
+Note that this is not a security feature and can easily be overridden by users, so do not rely on this for authentification.

 Any configured pretix plugins might understand more data fields.
 For example, if the appropriate plugins on pretix Hosted or pretix Enterprise are active, you can pass the following fields: